sumoondev/BCT-III-I/README.md

-# College
+# BCT III/I
-This repo stores the college work of National College of Engineering, of BCT III/I.
+This repo stores the college assignments and tasks of BCT III/I in National College of Engineering.

 <hr>